polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     -  Subscription: **Consumption Subscription**

-    -  Resource group: the name of a new resource **marketplace-pkgs-RG**
+    -  Resource group: The name of a new resource **marketplace-pkgs-RG**.

-    -  Storage account name: a unique name consisting of between 3 and 24 lower case letters or digits
+    -  Storage account name: **A unique name consisting of between 3 and 24 lower case letters or digits**.

     -  Location: **local**